vlandham/captain_z/out/captain_z.md

 The map showed a scrawny, spindly pine tree, next to a wide rock.
 Under that rock was the hole.
 She hoped that the tree was still alive and hadn't been knocked down by a storm.
 The winds could blow a gale out here in the ocean.

 Captain Z scouted around along the top of the cliffs, being careful with her feet along the edge.
 Looking down, it was a long drop to the ocean below.
-One wrong step and... well she rather not ponder the result.
+One wrong step and… well she rather not ponder the result.

 Finally, after almost an hour atop the cliffs looking for the tree and the rock, she found them.
 The tree was down at the bottom of a little hill, right at the edge of the cliffs.
 It looked just a scrawny and spindly as it was drawn on the map.